ALMA Central molecular zone Exploration Survey (ACES) VI: ALMA Large Program Reveals a Highly Filamentary Central Molecular Zone: Acknowledgements

 A.L.\ acknowledges the support of NSF grants AST 2307840 and ALMA SOSPADA-016.

 C.F.\ acknowledges funding provided by the Australian Research Council (Discovery Project grants~DP230102280 and~DP250101526), and the Australia-Germany Joint Research Cooperation Scheme (UA-DAAD).

-I.J-.S, L.C. and V.M.R. acknowledge support from the grant PID2022-136814NB-I00 by the Spanish Ministry of Science, Innovation and Universities/State Agency of Research MICIU/AEI/10.13039/501100011033 and by ERDF, UE. \updates{I.J.-S. also acknowledges support from the ERC grant OPENS, GA No. 101125858, funded by the European Union.}
+I.J-.S, L.C. and V.M.R. acknowledge support from the grant PID2022-136814NB-I00 by the Spanish Ministry of Science, Innovation and Universities/State Agency of Research MICIU/AEI/10.13039/501100011033 and by ERDF, UE. \updates{I.J.-S. also acknowledges support from the ERC grant OPENS, GA No. 101125858, funded by the European Union.
+The project that gave rise to these results received the support of a fellowship from the ”la Caixa” Foundation (ID 100010434)”.
+The fellowship code is LCF/BQ/PR25/12110012.}

 V.M.R. also acknowledges the grant RYC2020-029387-I funded by MICIU/AEI/10.13039/501100011033 and by "ESF, Investing in your future", and from the Consejo Superior de Investigaciones Cient{\'i}ficas (CSIC) and the Centro de Astrobiolog{\'i}a (CAB) through the project 20225AT015 (Proyectos intramurales especiales del CSIC); and from the grant CNS2023-144464 funded by MICIU/AEI/10.13039/501100011033 and by “European Union NextGenerationEU/PRTR”.